 As of our re-opeing June 12, 2021, we are only having one staff member and 2 visitors at a time in the Robbins House, so are not using any volunteers for indoor projects yet.
 This will probably change at a later date, as we watch to see what CDC recommendations are with Covid, going forward .
 We will let you know!
 The Union Historical Society can always use more volunteers.
 A variety of projects are available to work on, depending on your skills and interest.
 There are many items in our collection: documents, photos, scrapbooks, newspaper articles and more, for which we often need assistance with sorting, filing, etc..
 We also need volunteers to help with the maintenance of our buildings.
 You may donate as few or as many hours as your schedule allows.
-Once we are open again, we will re-evaluate how many people can be in our building at one time, according to CDC guidlines in late May 2021 .Some tasks may include:
+In January 2022, we will re-evaluate how many people can be in our building at one time, according to CDC guidlines .Some tasks may include:

 - Weeding the gardens at both the Robbins House and the Old Town House